Using quantum states of light to probe the retinal network: Results

 The same trend exists for higher number of rod cells.
-As an example, for the case of 3 cells, in \cref{Fig.8} the error ellipsoid volumes for different states of light are compared when the average photon number is set to $n=1$.
+As an example, for the case of 3 cells, in \cref{Fig.9} the error ellipsoid volumes for different states of light are compared when the average photon number is set to $\bar{n}=1$.
 The weight factors are chosen such that $w_2 = 0.5w_1$ and $w_3 = 0.7w_1$.
 Similarly to the previous case, the horizontal axis is $w_1 = w$.
-As it was the case for two rod cells, \cref{Fig.8} shows that the Fock state and coherent state outperform the thermal state after we add another cell to the layer.
+As it was the case for two rod cells, \cref{Fig.9} shows that the Fock state and coherent state outperform the thermal state after we add another cell to the layer.
+Unlike the previous figures, the vertical axis in \cref{Fig.9} is denoted as "Log Volume" simply because for 3 independent parameters, we will have an error ellipsoid (not an ellipse) and its size is characterized by volume (not area).
 For a higher number of rod cells, we get similar results.
 The calculations are done using various ratios of the weight factors, and in all cases, similar results are obtained.

-In order to have a more detailed description of the retina, now we add another layer in between the rod and ganglion cells which will account for the function of the bipolar cells as shown in \cref{Fig.9}.
-Like the ganglion cells, the bipolar cells are modeled using a ReLU function but with a different activation threshold.
+In order to have a more detailed description of the retina, now we add another layer in between the rod and ganglion cells which will account for the function of the bipolar cells as shown in \cref{Fig.10}.
+Like the ganglion cells, the bipolar cells are modeled using a ReLU function.

+In this 3-layer network, the rod cells produce photocurrent upon interacting with photons and these photocurrents are directed to the bipolar cells.
+The outputs of the bipolar cells are determined by sum of the photocurrents and hence their probability distributions are given by the convolution of their respective input photocurrent probability distributions.
+Finally, the output of the ganglion cell is given by the weighted sum of the signals of the bipolar cells and therefore the probability distribution for the action potential will be given by the convolution of the bipolar cell distributions.
+Hence, we have 2 convolution steps in this model.
 Our goal is to calculate an estimate for the total error in this network for the parameters $w_i$, which are the weights of the input to the ganglion cells, as was the case for the 2-layer network.
-In \cref{Fig.10} the results for the simplest 3-layer model with four rod cells and two bipolar cells are given.
-The average photon number used is $n=5$, and the activation threshold for the bipolar cells is chosen to be zero.
+In \cref{Fig.11} the results for the simplest 3-layer model with four rod cells and two bipolar cells are given.
+The average photon number used is $\bar{n}=5$, and the activation threshold for the bipolar cells is chosen to be zero.
 The results are consistent with the ones obtained previously.